About Nathaniel Group

-Joel Melnick - CEO
+Joel Melnick - General Manager

 Joel is originally from New York City, is a registered P.E., and received his training in electrical engineering at SUNY Buffalo.
 His first job was at Boeing, which gave him significant training in circuit design and safety controls.
 He was recruited to Vermont to work for what is now a division of Goodrich, where he developed a thorough understanding of patented technology.